 More akin to watching the game in your mate’s front room, England games will inevitably fill up immediately (if not already booked up), but it’s as good a spot as any to watch two nations you know nothing about face off against each other at 10pm.

-The ever-popular city centre tennis, basketball and beer garden hangout is screening every England game across giant indoor and outdoor screens as part of its Summer of Sport series with Aperol – with a pile of the more reasonably timed group stage games thrown in for good measure .
+The ever-popular city centre tennis, basketball and beer garden hangout is screening every England game across indoor and outdoor screens as part of its Summer of Sport series with Aperol – with a pile of the more reasonably timed group stage games thrown in for good measure .

 Alongside the football, there’ll be quizzes, live entertainment, food specials and flowing drinks throughout the tournament.